ntk148v/til/amazon/courses/aws-saa-c03/README.md

       - Transaction logs: back up/5 minutes.
       - 1-35 days of retention -> 0 = disable automated backup.
     - Manual DB snapshots.
-    - Trick: Stopped database, still pay for storage -> snapshot & restore.
+    - Trick: Stopped database, still pay for storage -> snapshot and restore.
 - AWS Aurora:
   - A proprietary technology from AWS.
   - Postgres and MySQL are both supported as Aurora DB.